wnlUc3m/simple_mano/README.md

 This implementation includes the basic functionality to deploy virtual machines and create their corresponding forwarding graph on top of OpenStack VIM.
 This implementation directly relies on Nova and Neutron APIs provided by OpenStack and is ready to be used to easily implement Orchestration functionality.

-This code is released under the AGPLv3 license [AGPLv3](https://www.gnu.org/licenses/gpl-3.0.txt)
+This code is released under the AGPLv3 license.
+Read more about [AGPLv3](https://www.gnu.org/licenses/gpl-3.0.txt).

 ## Author